-The door was always open many of the guests were coming by and into their home and passing through continually.
-Their guests have prying eyes praying hands and they’re all dried up most of them, they’re all steely eyed but ready to join in for a drink.
+Their door was always open, many of the guests were coming by and into their home and passing through almost constantly.
+Their guests who have prying eyes, praying hands yet they’re all dried up, most of them, they’re all steely eyed, but ready to join in for a drink.
 I think they’re looking for a place to hang out.

-The young couple when they were out and about he would look at the other women.
+The young couple when they are out and about he looked at the other women.

 It’s amazing how people pretend to be nice yet they look at you and upon your things.
 Ketch Simons observes: